t0pcart/l0cati0nkiller/README.md

 write up will be added later

+how to use this:

-run lkiller as root to stop FindMy/Life360 run lstart as root so restart them idk have fun
+- run lkiller as root to stop FindMy/Life360
+- run lstart as root so restart them
+- idk have fun